 Asset Distress & Revitalization

-Not unlike its relentless and systemic assault on the human body, Covid-19 is wreaking havoc on the global economy.
-With virtually every sector experiencing unprecedented turbulence and uncertainty, no business is immune to the short- and longer-term challenges of the pandemic.
+COVID-19 has transformed the global economy.
+With virtually every sector experiencing unprecedented changes, no business is insulated from the short- and longer-term effects of the pandemic.

-As businesses grapple with the economic fallout of the pandemic, they will require specific strategic guidance, both business and legal, depending on whether seeking to protect or acquire distressed assets.
+As businesses grapple with the economic fallout of the virus, they will require specific strategic guidance, both business and legal, depending on whether seeking to protect or acquire distressed assets.

 Some businesses will need to reinvent business models or restructure operations, while others face the impending threat of litigation against contractual counter-parties, or are defending against claims brought by shareholders or employees.
 Still others may find that they need to divest assets or consider bankruptcy.

-Bilzin Sumberg can assist with recommendations for making decisions about best options for the future, whether weathering, restructuring, divesting, or acquiring distressed assets, in a challenging economy.
+Bilzin Sumberg can assist with recommendations for making decisions about best options for the future, whether weathering, restructuring, divesting, or acquiring distressed assets, in the new economy.

 The team includes lawyers from across disciplines with market-leading business and legal experience focused on: